Justsubh01/Justsubh01/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Computer Vision project
-- 🌱 I’m currently learning OpenCv
+- 🌱 I’m currently learning OpenCv and JavaScript
 - 👯 I’m looking to collaborate on Kaggle Competitions